Professor Nicholas Harrison

 Expertise and public engagement

-North African and other francophone literature (and, occasionally, film); French literature of all periods, especially the modern novel; postcolonial and literary theory; the French language (especially translation).
+North African and other francophone literature; French literature of all periods, especially the modern novel; postcolonial and literary theory; film; the French language (especially translation).

 In connection with my work in postcolonial studies, especially on francophone literature, on the capacities of 'literature' in general, and on education, I have become involved in debates around the French syllabus in secondary schools, and in various 'professional development' activities for teachers wanting to introduce new francophone/postcolonial material into their teaching.